Tarsal Tunnel Syndrome

 Etiology and Pathophysiology

-- Contents within the tarsal tunnel from the anterior medial to the posterior lateral side include the following: the posterior tibial tendon, the flexor digitorum longus tendon, the posterior tibial artery and veins, the posterior tibial nerve, and the flexor hallucis tendon.
+- Contents within the tarsal tunnel from the anterior to the posterior side include the following: the posterior tibial tendon, the flexor digitorum longus tendon, the posterior tibial artery and veins, the posterior tibial nerve, and the flexor hallucis tendon.

 - The posterior tibial nerve passes through the tarsal tunnel, which is formed by three osseus structures—sustentaculum tali, medial calcaneus, and medial malleolus—covered by the laciniate ligament.

-- Chronic compression can destroy endoneurial microvasculature, leading to edema and (eventually) fibrosis and demyelination (2).
+- Chronic compression of the posterior tibial nerve within the tarsal tunnel can destroy the endoneurial microvasculature, leading to edema and (eventually) fibrosis and demyelination, which results in symptoms (1),(2).

 - Increased pressure in the tarsal tunnel is caused by a variety of mechanical and biochemical mechanisms.
 The specific cause for compression is identifiable in only 60–80% of cases (1).